MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-2.md

    #include <winrt/Windows.Storage.Search.h>
    ```

+Confirm that you can build the target solution (but don't run yet).

+## Update MainWindow

+1. In `MainWindow.xaml`, delete the **StackPanel** and its contents, since we don't need any UI in **MainWindow**.
+That leaves only the empty **Window** element.

+2. In `MainWindow.idl`, delete the placeholder `Int32 MyProperty;`, leaving only the constructor.

+3. In `MainWindow.xaml.h` and `MainWindow.xaml.cpp`, delete the declarations and definitions of the placeholder **MyProperty** and **myButton_Click**, leaving only the constructor.

+Those are the last of the changes we need to make to migrate the *Photo Editor* sample app.
+In the **Test the migrated app** section we'll confirm that we've correctly followed the steps.

-### Migration changed needed for threading model difference
+## Migration changes needed for threading model difference

-This change is necessary due to a threading model difference between UWP and the Windows App SDK, as described in [ASTA to STA threading model](guides/threading.md#asta-to-sta-threading-model).
-Here's a brief description of the cause of the issue, and then a way to resolve it.
+The two changes in this section are necessary due to a threading model difference between UWP and the Windows App SDK, as described in [ASTA to STA threading model](guides/threading.md#asta-to-sta-threading-model).
+Here are brief descriptions of the causes of the issues, and then a way to resolve each.

+### MainPage

-**MainPage** loads image files from your **Pictures** folder, calls [**StorageItemContentProperties::GetImagePropertiesAsync**](/uwp/api/windows.storage.fileproperties.storageitemcontentproperties.getimagepropertiesasync) to get the image file's properties, creates a **Photo** model object for each image file (saving those same properties in a data member), and adds that **Photo** object to a collection.
+**MainPage** loads image files from your **Pictures** folder, calls [**StorageItemContentProperties.GetImagePropertiesAsync**](/uwp/api/windows.storage.fileproperties.storageitemcontentproperties.getimagepropertiesasync) to get the image file's properties, creates a **Photo** model object for each image file (saving those same properties in a data member), and adds that **Photo** object to a collection.
 The collection of **Photo** objects is data-bound to a **GridView** in the UI.
 On behalf of that **GridView**, **MainPage** handles the [**ContainerContentChanging**](/uwp/api/windows.ui.xaml.controls.listviewbase.containercontentchanging) event, and for phase 1 that handler calls into a coroutine that calls [**StorageFile.GetThumbnailAsync**](/uwp/api/windows.storage.storagefile.getthumbnailasync).
 This call to **GetThumbnailAsync** results in messages being pumped (it doesn't return immediately, and do *all* of its work async), and that causes reentrancy.
 The result is that the **GridView** has its **Items** collection changed while layout is taking place, and that causes a crash.

 If we comment out the call to **StorageItemContentProperties::GetImagePropertiesAsync**, then we don't get the crash.
 But the real fix is to make the **StorageFile.GetThumbnailAsync** call be explicitly async by cooperatively awaiting **wil::resume_foreground** immediately before calling **GetThumbnailAsync**.
 This works because **wil::resume_foreground** schedules the code that follows it to be a task on the **DispatcherQueue**.